 After summiting the crater, the tour guides will drop you off at your accommodation to shower and refresh, grab some breakfast (since it’s still breakfast time), and then you’ll head off to your next destination.

 As you can see Java has no shortage of natural beauty.
-Possibly the most famous East Java waterfall is Tumpak Sewu waterfall Indonesia, but just in its immediate vicinity is Goa Tetes waterfall, and a few kilometers away you’ll find Kapas Biru Waterfall.
+Possibly the most famous East Java waterfall is Tumpak Sewu Waterfall Indonesia, but just in its immediate vicinity is Goa Tetes waterfall, and a few kilometres away youโll find Kapas Biru Waterfall.

-Tumpak Sewu is an incredible mammoth 120 m tall waterfall in an amphitheater-style rockface cascading down into the gauge.
+Tumpak Sewu is an incredible mammoth 120 m tall waterfall in an amphitheatre-style rockface cascading down into the gauge.
 It’s beautiful to see from two viewpoints.

 Just left to the turn of reaching the gorge of Tumpak Sewu waterfall East Java Indonesia is the short path to Goa Tetes waterfall.
 It’s a lovely bonus and even more so because you can stand under these smaller gushing falls which is incredibly refreshing!